Judge upholds Maine law allowing older sex abuse lawsuits

-AUGUSTA, Maine (AP) — A state judge on Tuesday upheld a Maine law that eliminated the statue of limitations for child sexual abuse, allowing survivors to pursue lawsuits for sex crimes that happened decades ago.
+AUGUSTA, Maine (AP) — A state judge on Tuesday upheld a Maine law that eliminated the statute of limitations for child sexual abuse, allowing survivors to pursue lawsuits for sex crimes that happened decades ago.

 An attorney for more than a dozen plaintiffs who have brought civil lawsuits since the law went into effect praised the decision.